 Sustainability is a core philosophy at the heart of any design process.
 Guideline G1036 Environmental Management in Aids to Navigation [24] provides numerous examples of how sustainability can be incorporated into AtoN design.

-The whole life impact of AtoN should be considered in the design and the AtoN manager should feel confident in asking suppliers and designers how they have maximised the sustainability of any design solution.
+The whole life impact of AtoN should be considered in the design and the AtoN manager should feel confident in asking suppliers and designers how they have sought to maximize the sustainability of any design solution.
 It may ultimately not be economically feasible to design structures for the worst-case loadings, for example, but it should be demonstrated that consideration of the options for sustainable design have been considered and compared over the design life of the AtoN.
 Sustainability considerations include those described in the following paragraphs.

 Design life of AtoN, whole life maintenance and decommissioning requirements

-The design life is the period during which the item is expected by its designers to work within specified parameters.
+The design life is the period during which the item is expected by its designers to perform within specified parameters.
 The actual life of the structure realized is dependent on environmental exposure and maintenance regime.
 The robustness of the design to resist current and future climatic changes, including extreme weather is therefore important in ensuring the design life duration is realized.
 A more durable design may be more expensive as an initial solution but may remove the need for one or more replacement AtoN over its design life, thus reducing the manufacturing, installation, and disposal costs of additional AtoN.
+An organization may not have, however the budget to purchase a more durable design, but they do possess the manpower or local resources to facilitate regular maintenance or to rapidly rectify AtoN failures.

 An AtoN that is designed for durability may also require less maintenance and therefore have less impact due to the reduced use of materials and maintenance vessels and vehicles.
 This in turn will reduce the whole life carbon footprint of the design.
 Consideration should also be given to the decommissioning or replacement of AtoN structures and how they can be refurbished, recycled or disposed of.
 It is important to consider the extraction of piled structures within the river or seabed such that any legacy structures do not become a navigational hazard.